-The Dr. Bobby E. Leach Center, a state-of-the-art student recreation facility, with weight-training facilities, a pool, saunas, basketball and racket-sport courts, was completed in 1991.
+The Dr. Bobby E. Leach Center, a state-of-the-art student recreation facility, with weight-training facilities, a pool, saunas, basketball and racketsport courts, was completed in 1991.
+A senior member of the 10-member State University System, FSU was founded as an institution of higher learning in 1851 by legislative act and began in Tallahassee with its first students in 1857.